kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 EEPROM by the compiler and this sketch will not fit.
 Fortunately for me, my default compiler settings were correct to this requirement, otherwise I wouldn't know how to change them back to what they are.

-IMPORTANT SAFETY NOTE - Proper electrical isolation by relay or opto-isolation must be observed whenever connecting to build ing electrical or furnace controls or other electrical equipment.
+IMPORTANT SAFETY NOTE - Proper electrical isolation by relay or opto-isolation must be observed whenever connecting to building electrical or furnace controls or other electrical equipment.
 For the furnace controls, I use ralays driven by open-collector NPN transistors with a 12vdc power supply.
 Don't forget the diode across the relay coil.
 For 120vac switching, I use opto-coupled dc-drive SSRs, again, driven by NPN transistors and 12vdc.

 TODO - Future enhancements are reserved for boards having greater than 32K flash size: I2C port expansion, duct damper